jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01.md

 Rancorous and virulent factions which are inseparable from small democracies.
 Those factions have so frequently divided their people and disturbed the peace of their democratic governments.
 {{< /q >}}

+{{< q a="Socrates" c="The Simple Republic by Plato, Book 9" >}}
+When the whole soul follows the philosophical principle and there is no division, the several parts are just.
+{{< /q >}}

+The ego is built up by the current ideologies of liberalism, materialism, and even science which treats the soul (and therefore the merging of souls) as pseudo-science.
+And so no one studies it and everyone remains ignorant of how to actually work together to solve so many current problems.

+For example, science knows that countries must work together to stop global warming, but is actually impotent to make them do so.
+And so the planet heads for a slow extinction thanks to science and the current liberal and materialist beliefs.

 {{< q a="Socrates" c="The Simple Republic by Plato, Book 10" >}}
 Are you not aware that the soul of man is immortal and imperishable? ..But reason will not allow us to believe this.
 It will not let us believe that the soul, in its truest nature, is full of variety, difference, and dissimilarity.
-{{< /q >}}

-{{< q a="Socrates" c="The Simple Republic by Plato, Book 9" >}}
-When the whole soul follows the philosophical principle and there is no division, the several parts are just.
 {{< /q >}}

 {{< q a="Socrates" c="The Republic by Plato Simplified, Book 4">}}